kevinjoseph97/country_capital/CONTRIBUTING.md

 We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-We Use Github Flow, So All Code Changes Happen Through Pull Requests Pull requests are the best way to propose changes to the codebase (we use Github Flow).
+We Use Github, So All Code Changes Happen Through Pull Requests Pull requests are the best way to propose changes to the codebase (we use Github).
 We actively welcome your pull requests:

 Fork the repo and create your branch from master.
 If you've added code that should be tested, add tests.